Rajiv-0920/C-Programming/READme.md

 [Click Here For Solution](question_15.c)

-# (12) If/Else Statement
+# If/Else Statement <a name="if"></a>

-### 17. Write a program to accept a number and print if the number is Positive/Negative in C language
+### 1. Write a program to accept a number and print if the number is Positive/Negative in C language

 ![Example](./images/positive-negative-numbers.png)

 [Click Here For Solution](question_17.c)

-### 18. Write a program to accept a number from user and print if it is even or odd in C language
+### 2. Write a program to accept a number from user and print if it is even or odd in C language

 **HINT: Even number is divisible by 2 and generates a remainder of 0**